bjcull/bjcull.github.com/_posts/2012-08-21-setting-up-a-soap-webservice-with-ssl-using-configurationless-wcf.md

     }

 Now, all we need to do to take advantage of it's magic is change our route.
-Remember this?
+Remember this from our Global.asax?

     routes.Add(new ServiceRoute("MyService", new ServiceHostFactory(), typeof(Service1)));
 Change it to this:

     routes.Add(new ServiceRoute("MyService", new HttpsServiceHostFactory(), typeof(Service1)));

 Tada!
 We now have a fully functioning, SSL supporting, SOAP loving web service.